codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 * *Canned* demos can be useful.
 Run the code beforehand and capture the output, as on a TV cooking show.
 * Ask a friend to give constructive criticism on your performance.
 * For formal talks, give a "dry-run" of the talk at a less formal venue.
 You could give a company lunch talk before presenting for PEI Devs.
 Or possibly a dry-run for PEI Devs before Maritime Dev Con.
 You'll get useful feedback and reach more people to boot.

+## Lessons Learned

+* Early on, I gave a talk without preparing for time.
+Naturally, I had way too much material.
+* I've given code-heavy talks to a group that weren't really coders.
+Uncomfortable.
+* At a 45-minute lunch-n-learn with elite coders, I've given a 10 minute, artsy history of an existing tool, prior to introducing the topic.
+Bad idea.
+They wanted a quick intro and then code examples.
+In this case, *code is gold*.

 ## The Skinny